grafana/tempo/docs/sources/tempo/operations/troubleshooting/agent.md

 ---
-title: Agent troubleshooting
+title: Troubleshoot Grafana Agent
+menuTitle: Grafana Agent
 weight: 472
 aliases:
 - /docs/tempo/troubleshooting/agent
 ---

-# Agent troubleshooting
+# Troubleshoot Grafana Agent

 Sometimes it can be difficult to tell what, if anything, the Grafana Agent is sending along to the backend.
 This document focuses on a few techniques to gain visibility on how many traces are being pushed to the Agent and if they're making it to the